aliraza7926/book_reservation_FastAPI/README.md

   requirements.txt
 ```

-To run this project you must first create a postgres database
+To run this project you must first create a Postgres database

-and put the connction info in the
+and put the connection info in the

 ```bash
   .env
 ```
 there is a .env.example that you can use

-after that you must go to the database directory and use alemib to initialize your database
+after that, you must go to the database directory and use alembic to initialize your database
 you can use this command

 ```bash